jake-bobowski/PHYS121_Functions/README.md

 # PHYS121_Functions
-- last updated June 21, 2022
+- last updated July 11, 2022

-Note that the Jupyter Notebook included in this repository (LinearFitFunction_demonstration.ipynb) makes use of a module called 'data_entry' (accessed via PHYS121.py) which was written by Dr. Carl Michal from UBC.
+Note that the Jupyter Notebook included in this repository (PHYS_121_Functions_demonstration.ipynb) makes use of a module called 'data_entry' (accessed via PHYS121.py) which was written by Dr. Carl Michal from UBC.
 The original source code for the module (data_entry.py) can be found here: https://phas.ubc.ca/~michal/data_entry.py.

 Python functions written for use in the PHYS 121 lab at UBC Okanagan.